-The use of the Pile Services requires the execution of a fixed-term deposit contract.
-This fixed-term deposit contract is concluded directly between the partner bank and the Customer.
-Pile is not a party to the fixed-term deposit contract.
-Under the fixed-term deposit contract, the partner bank undertakes in particular to set up the fixed-term deposit for the Customer and to credit interest earned to the fixed-term deposit.
-The fixed-term deposit shall be managed fully by the partner bank.
-Details can be found in the contractual terms and conditions of the partner bank.
+A customer may choose to enter into a Pile Account contract and/or deposit account contract and/or fixed-term deposit contract (collectively referred to as “Treasury Contract” in this Art.) offered by Third Parties via the Pile Web Application.
+This Treasury Contract is concluded directly between the Third Party and the Customer.
+Pile is not a party to the Treasury Contract.
+Under the Treasury Contract, Third Party undertakes in particular to set up the Treasury Contract for the Customer and to i.e. credit interest earned to the Treasury Contract.
+The Treasury Contract shall be managed fully by a Third Party.
+Details can be found in the contractual terms and conditions of Third Party.

-If the fixed-term deposit contract is terminated, the affected services provided by the partner bank can no longer be shown via Pile Services.
+If the Treasury Contract is terminated, the affected services provided by Third Party can no longer be accessed via Pile Services.

-Given Pile acts exclusively as a technical service provider on the basis of a cooperation agreement with the partner bank with regards to the fixed-term deposit and other services of the partner bank, Pile is bound by instructions of the partner bank, in particular to the extent that regulatory requirements must be fulfilled.
+Given Pile acts exclusively as a technical service provider on the basis of a cooperation agreement with Third Party with regards to the Treasury Contract and other services of Third Party, Pile is bound by instructions of Third Party, in particular to the extent that regulatory requirements must be fulfilled.
 This applies, in particular (without limitation), to the following circumstances:

-Coordination with the partner bank may take some time.
+Coordination with a Third Party may take some time.
 In some cases, Pile may also not be legally entitled to provide the Customer with information on the reasons for or other details of the respective measures taken.

 The Customer submits, directly or through its legal representative, an application to Pile for the conclusion of the Pile Contract by creating a user account on the Platform.
 For the user account, the Customer provides its e-mail address and a password in addition to the master data (“Access Credentials“).
-On that basis, the Pile Contract between the Customer and Pile has been concluded, Pile will notify the Customer by email that the fixed-term deposit is now operational.
+On that basis, the Pile Contract between the Customer and Pile has been concluded.

-For the conclusion of the fixed-term deposit contract with the Customer, the partner bank conducts a verification in accordance with regulatory and legal requirements (“Regulatory Check“).
-In the course of the Regulatory Check, the partner bank verifies, among other things, the identity of the Customer and its legal representatives.
+For the conclusion of the Treasury Contract with the Customer, the Third Party conducts a verification in accordance with regulatory and legal requirements (“Regulatory Check“).
+In the course of the Regulatory Check, Third Party verifies, among other things, the identity of the Customer and its legal representatives.
 For the Regulatory Check, the Customer shall provide further information and submit documents during the registration process.
 In simple cases, the Regulatory Check usually takes 10 working days from the time when the Customer submits all necessary information and any required documents in a complete, correct and clear manner; otherwise, however, it may take longer.

 Master data can be changed either by sending an e-mail or letter to Pile or within the Pile Web Application.